Incredible Facts About Your Dog’s Sense of Smell

 How Do Dogs Use Their Sense of Smell?

-While talking is our main way of conversing, dogs have a unique “scent language” to communicate with and learn about other dogs.
-Ever notice how your dog “greets” a new furry friend with a sniff or two?
-It may seem like an awkward way to say hello, but sniffing teaches your pooch essential information about the other dog such as their gender, their age, where they’ve been, and what they’ve eaten recently.
+While talking is our main way of conversing, dogs have a unique "scent language" to communicate with and learn about other dogs.
+Ever notice how your dog "greets" a new furry friend with a sniff or two?
+It may seem like an awkward way to say hello, but sniffing teaches your pooch essential information about the other dog such as their gender, their age, where they've been, and what they've eaten recently.
+Sniffing is even considered a brain game for dogs!

 Getting a good whiff of you or another animal can even help dogs understand mood.
 If your pup always seems to comfort you when you're upset, that's because they can smell your stress.
 Our bodies release hormones and chemicals when we feel emotions like fear or anxiety, which dogs can detect through their nose.
 Your dog truly knows you like nobody else!